malwaredllc/byob/README.md

 ### Core

-   *subpackage of 6 core modules used by the command & control server  and client generator*
+   *Subpackage of 6 core modules used by the command & control server  and client generator*

-   - `byob.core.util`: miscellaneous utility functions that are used by many modules
+   1) `byob.core.util`: miscellaneous utility functions that are used by many modules
-   - `byob.core.handlers`: base server class and various request handler classes
+   2) `byob.core.handlers`: base server class and various request handler classes
-   - `byob.core.security`: Diffie-Hellman Internet Key Exchange (RFC 2741) and 3 different types of encryption
+   3) `byob.core.security`: Diffie-Hellman Internet Key Exchange (RFC 2741) and 3 different types of encryption
-   - `byob.core.loader`: enables clients to remotely import any package/module/script from the server
+   4) `byob.core.loader`: enables clients to remotely import any package/module/script from the server
-   - `byob.core.payload`: reverse TCP shell designed to remotely import dependencies, packages & modules
+   5) `byob.core.payload`: reverse TCP shell designed to remotely import dependencies, packages & modules
-   - `byob.core.generators`: functions which all dynamically generate code for the client generator
+   6) `byob.core.generators`: functions which all dynamically generate code for the client generator

 ### Modules

-   *subpackage containing 11 post-exploitation modules for clients to import remotely*
+   *Subpackage containing 11 post-exploitation modules for clients to import remotely*

    1) `byob.modules.keylogger`: logs the user’s keystrokes & the window name entered
    2) `byob.modules.screenshot`: take a screenshot of current user’s desktop